VVUQ · Module 5 of 10

 6. SolveSum of squares = 0.0004 + 0.0009 + 0.0016 = 0.0029. uval = √0.0029 = 0.054.

-7. CheckThe result exceeds the largest single source (0.04) but is far below their linear sum (0.09), the signature of quadrature.
+7. CheckThe result exceeds the largest single source (0.04) but is far below their linear sum (0.09), the signature of adding variances rather than magnitudes.
 The experimental term dominates.

 05

-For that validation (uval = 0.054), the comparison error is E = 0.03.
-Decide whether the model is validated at this uncertainty level.
+For that validation (uval = 0.054), the comparison discrepancy is E = 0.03.
+Determine what this comparison resolves.

 06